 This post is rather longer than usual… we should have split it into two.

 According to John McEwen, writing in The Spectator, 11/10/14:

 Mark Cocker is the naturalist of the moment, with birds his special interest.

-This accolade, with dozens more, is presumably the reason that Mr Cocker felt his opinions on other nature-writers are of value, and we have just read his article Death of the naturalist in New Statesman, 17/6/15.
+This accolade, with dozens more, is presumably the reason that his opinions on other nature-writers are thought of value, and we have just read his article Death of the naturalist in New Statesman, 17/6/15.

 In our view he was by no means as even-handed in his writing of it as was the editor, Jason Cowley, in his publishing of the piece.
-It may be remembered that it was Jason Cowley, then editor of Granta, who anthologized in Granta 102 (2008) what could be called the cream of ‘The New Nature Writing’, and we do wonder how thoroughly he had read this ‘lecture’ by Mark Cocker—considering its content.
+It may be remembered that it was Jason Cowley, then editor of Granta, who anthologized in Granta 102 (2008) what could be called the cream of ‘The New Nature Writing’, and we do wonder how thoroughly he had read Mark Cocker’s article — considering its content.
 Continue reading

 We have shown in several of our posts that the author, Jim Perrin, has become ‘well-embedded’ in the Welsh literary community, see: Deaf ears in Wales?, not least by his false claims of Welsh heritage, see: Jim Perrin’s family background.
 In other posts we have recorded our belief, giving examples for comparison, that he has frequently used aliases to review or comment: he always flatters his own work to an inordinate degree.
 On occasion he praises the book of an author he ‘admires’, but it is more usually the case that he has used the anonymity which an alias provides to write disparagingly or, at worst, with thorough-going nastiness of the work of others — see Llywarch’s poisoned pen.